deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “...I need to sit down.”

 “Don’t blame yer,” Powell said, and stood up to make room for him.
-Gyotin took his vacated spot gratefully and hastily: He looked and smelled queasy.
+Gyotin took his vacated spot gratefully and hastily: he looked and smelled queasy.
 Powell handed the Champion a cup of water and leaned against the countertop with his arms folded.

-Gyotin recovered quickly for a few sips of water, and combed a few spilled drops out of his whiskers. “...Forgive me.
+Gyotin recovered quickly after sipping some water, and combed a few spilled drops out of his whiskers. “...Forgive me.
 I just…”

 “Like Powell said.
 I don’t blame ‘ya,” Daar assured him.